 - Pastry flour is a medium-protein flour that's ideal for tender pie crusts.

 - Self-rising flour has baking powder and salt already mixed in.
 Here's how to make your own self-rising flour.

 - Alternative non-wheat flours are milled from other grains, nuts, and seeds.

 - Cornmeal is for cornbread, crunchy waffles, pancakes, etc.

 - Cornstarch is finely ground corn flour used for thickening sauces and pie fillings.

 Store flour in airtight, moisture-proof containers on a cool, dark shelf or in the fridge.
-Whole wheat flour spoils faster than all-purpose flour because it contains more of the wheat grain components.
-Store whole wheat flour in the fridge or freezer to extend shelf life.
+Whole wheat flour and whole grain flours spoil faster than all-purpose flour because they contain more of the wheat grain components.
+Store these flours in the fridge or freezer to extend shelf life.
 Alternative flours often contain more plant oils as well, so they should be stored in the fridge or freezer after opening, or follow manufacturers' recommendations for safe storage.

 Read more about different types of wheat flour and gluten-free flour, including coconut flour.